omarespejel/monero-starknet-atomic-swap/docs/decisions/001-key-splitting.md

 ### Security

-- Uses only production-grade curve25519-dalek operations
+- Uses only audited curve25519-dalek operations
 - No custom cryptographic implementations
 - Matches pattern validated by CypherStack review of Serai DEX